ellipse-js/ellipse/Readme.md

 ## Installation

-You're reading about the upcoming `v0.14` release-line of Ellipse which is in `alpha` state right now.
+You're reading about the upcoming `v0.15` release-line of Ellipse which is `alpha` software.

-If you want to try out these new features listed above, then you should use the `next` tag:
+If you want to try out these new features presented above, then you should use the `next` tag:

     npm install ellipse@next